awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Data Key Pairs<a name="data-key-pairs"></a>

-*Data key pairs* consist of a mathematically public key and private key\.
+*Data key pairs* are asymmetric data keys that consist of a mathematically\-related public key and private key\.
 They are designed to be used for client\-side encryption and decryption or signing and verification outside of AWS KMS\.

 **Note**
 Asymmetric CMKs and asymmetric data key pairs are supported by AWS KMS only in the following AWS Regions: US East \(N\.
 Virginia\), US West \(Oregon\), Asia Pacific \(Sydney\), Asia Pacific \(Tokyo\), and EU \(Ireland\)\.